 NPAC SMS issues M-CREATE to create SV2.
 The routing information comes from the numberPoolBlock object that contains the TN.
 The status is set to ‘sending’.
 The subscriptionActivationTimeStamp, subscriptionBroadcastTimeStamp, subscriptionCreationTimeStamp and subscriptionModifiedTimeStamp are all set.

 NPAC SMS responds to M-CREATE.
+For the XML interface, DISR – DisconnectReply.

 NPAC SMS responds to the M-ACTION.
 If the action failed, an error will be returned and processing will stop on this flow.